MatthewClark2/SeminarProject/project/src/main/resources/prj.clark.lang.impl/LanguageSpec.md

 `Sequenced, Iterable, Indexed, Printable`

 ### Lists
-Lists are created using square brackets like so:
+Lists are the primary sequence type, representing a collection of ordered data.
+The standard syntax for creating a list literal is:

     [1, 2, 3]

-List comprehensions may be performed using a syntax similar to Haskell or Python: [ binding form : applied function | source ].
-Both the first and second portions may be removed while still yielding a collection.
-If the third is omitted, then a map function is generated instead.

-    [x : x * 3 | nums]  // Equivalent to [x * 3 for x in nums] in Python.

-    [k : inc(k)] // Equivalent to map(inc).

-    [inc | nums] // Equivalent to map(inc, nums).
+Oftentimes, you'll find your lists being produced lazily by other functions rather than produced literally.

 #### Access
 Barring the standard set of functions for dealing with and manipulating lists, you have standard Python slice syntax for eagerly reading part of a list into a sublist.
 There's also the basic zero-indexed index access available in most languages.

     nums[1] // Yield the second number.

-    nums[1:3] // Yield the second and third numbers as a smaller list unrelated to the first.
+    nums[1:3] // Yield the second and third numbers as a smaller list.

-    nums[::-1] // Standard Python syntax for reversing a list.
+    nums[::-1] // Standard Python syntax for reversing a list as valid Alchemy syntax.

 The slice syntax comes down to three arguments, all optional, delimited by colons.
 * The first dictates the starting index.
 If the second and third arguments are omitted, then this is taken to represent a single element.